-The market value of all fund class units at the credit of your contract must be at least \$500.
+The market value of the fund class units at the credit of your contract must be at least \$500.

-If the minimum balance requirements are not met, we reserve the right to terminate your contract and pay the market value of the fund class units at the credit of your contract, less any applicable withholding taxes, to you.
+If the minimum balance requirements are not met, we reserve the right to terminate your contract and pay the market value of the fund class units at the credit of your contract, less any applicable withdrawal fees and withholding taxes, to you.